Reading Branch real ale pubs

 149 Loddon Bridge Road

 Community pub built in the 1950's.
-Accent on TV sports and reasonably priced food, with the two separate bars knocked into one and a makeover done recently.
+Accent on TV sports and reasonably priced food, with the two separate bars knocked into one.
 Food available all day.
 Good selection of bottled beers available.
 Cider on handpump in the summer.
 Outdoor grassed area with bench tables.
 CAMRA members 10% discount.
 Monday nights - pool, Tuesdays - darts, Thursday- poker.
 Multiple teams in local leagues.

 - Shepherds House